 How do I maintain the outdoor unit of my AC system?

 Keep the area around your outdoor unit free of debris, such as leaves and branches.
-Check for at least 2 feet of clearance around it for proper airflow.
+Ensure at least 2 feet of clearance around it to maintain proper airflow.
 Regularly inspect for signs of damage or wear, especially on the refrigerant lines and electrical connections.

 Why is regular air duct cleaning important?